 • Comprehensive mentoring and advising programs

-• Extensive teaching training and instructional experiences, including opportunities for PhD students to teach courses in literature and in professional communication
+• Extensive teaching training and instructional experiences, including opportunities for PhD students to teach courses in general education, in composition, in literature, and in professional communication

-• An extensive program of professional development workshops, colloquia, and seminars
+• An extensive program of professional development workshops, and seminars, including a weekly colloquium

 • Opportunities and amenities of a large research university, with the feel and intimacy of a small liberal arts college